gbiggs/rtshell/README.txt

 H23PRO-1214.
 The development was financially supported by the New Energy and Industrial Technology Development Organisation Project for Strategic Development of Advanced Robotics Elemental Technologies.

-This software is licensed under the Eclipse Public License -v 1.0 (EPL).
+This software is licensed under the GNU Lesser General Public License version 3 (LGPL3).
 See LICENSE.txt.

 Requirements
 ============